Republican chairman says U.S. should do more to hold Russia accountable

 President Donald Trump has been under pressure, including from his fellow Republicans, to push back harder against Russian meddling in U.S. elections, aggression in Ukraine and involvement in the civil war in Syria.

+Assistant Secretary of State Manisha Singh told the committee that Trump administration sanctions have imposed substantial costs on Russia and said they deter “nefarious activities.”

+Singh said the administration estimates that sanctions have cost the Russian government “tens of billions of dollars.”

 Trump signed an executive order on Wednesday to strengthen election security, just eight weeks before the Nov.
-6 congressional election, by slapping sanctions on foreign countries or people who try to interfere in U.S. votes.
+6 U.S. congressional polls, by slapping sanctions on foreign countries or people who try to interfere in U.S. votes.

 Royce said he was also concerned that the U.S. “maximum pressure” policy over North Korea’s nuclear program was faltering.